Download eBooks & Wiring Diagrams (FREE)

 Three Solar Panels Connected In Parallel

-In a parallel connection, the POSITIVE output cables from all the solar panels get joined together using a branch connector.
+In a parallel connection, the POSITIVE output cables from all the solar panels are grouped together and joined using a branch connector.
 The same is done for all the NEGATIVE output cables.

 Remember: Volts x Amps = Watts